mikependon/RepoDB/RepoDb.Docs/atomic-batch-bulk.md

 ## Batch Operations

-This operations refers to a single execution of multiple command texts.
+This operation refers to a single execution of multiple command texts.
 Imagine executing the 10 INSERT statements in one-go.
 It allows you to control the number of rows to be processed against the database.

 By using this operation, you are able to optimize the execution in response to the following situations.